 Of course, release stabilization is not the only reason why having each commit be one logical change is desirable.
 Psychologically, a semantically unified commit is easier to review, and easier to revert if necessary (in some version control systems, reversion is really a special kind of merge anyway).
 A little up-front discipline on each developer's part can save the project a lot of headache later.

 One area where open source projects have historically differed from proprietary projects is in release planning.
 Proprietary projects usually have firmer deadlines.
 Sometimes it's because customers were promised that an upgrade would be available by a certain date, because the new release needs to be coordinated with some other effort for marketing purposes, or because the venture capitalists who invested in the whole thing need to see some results before they put in any more funding.
-Free software projects, on the other hand, are concerned with maintaining a cooperative working atmosphere among many parties, some of them possibly business competitors, and the preservation of the working relationship can trump any single party's deadlines.
+Free software projects, on the other hand, are concerned with maintaining a cooperative working atmosphere among many parties — some of who may be business competitors with others — and the preservation of the working relationship is more important than any single party's deadlines.

-Of course, many open source projects are funded by corporations, and are correspondingly by deadline-conscious management.
-This is in many ways a good thing, but it can cause conflicts between the priorities of those developers who are being paid and those who are volunteering their time.
-These conflicts often happen around the issue of when and how to schedule releases.
-The salaried developers who are under pressure will naturally want to just pick a date when the releases will occur, and have everyone's activities fall into line.
-But the volunteers may have other agendas — perhaps features they want to complete, or some testing they want to have done — that they feel the release should wait on.
+Of course, many open source projects are funded by corporations, and are correspondingly influenced by deadline-conscious management.
+This is in many ways a good thing, but it can cause conflicts between the priorities of those developers who care about a particular release date and everyone else.
+The developers who are under pressure will naturally want to just pick a date when the release will occur and have everyone's activities fall into line.
+But the rest of the developers may have other agendas — perhaps features they want to complete, or some testing they want to have done — that they feel the release should wait for.

 There is no general solution to this problem except discussion and compromise, of course.
-But you can minimize the frequency and degree of friction caused, by decoupling the proposed existence of a given release from the date when it would go out the door.
+But you can minimize the friction by decoupling the proposed existence of a given release from the date when it would go out the door.
 That is, try to steer discussion toward the subject of which releases the project will be making in the near- to medium-term future, and what features will be in them, without at first mentioning anything about dates, except for rough guesses with wide margins of error.
-By nailing down feature sets early, you reduce the complexity of the discussion centered on any individual release, and therefore improve predictability.
-This also creates a kind of inertial bias against anyone who proposes to expand the definition of a release by adding new features or other complications.
+By nailing down feature sets early, you reduce the complexity of the discussion about any individual release, and thus improve predictability.
+This then creates a kind of inertial bias against anyone who proposes to expand the definition of a release by adding new features or other complications.
 If the release's contents are fairly well defined, the onus is on the proposer to justify the expansion, even though the date of the release may not have been set yet.
+Once the release's contents have been defined, discussion about dates will be much easier.

 An alternative strategy for dealing with the tension between project release timing and corporate needs is for the company to simply make separate interim releases for its customers.
 As discussed in the section called “The Economics of Open Source”, such releases can be public and open source, and won't do the project any harm as long as they are clearly distinguished from the project's official releases.
-However, maintaining separate release lines independently from the project comes with its own overhead in tracking changes and porting them back and forth.
-This technique only works when a company has the resources to dedicate enough people to release management to handle that overhead.
+However, maintaining separate release lines independently from the project involves overhead in tracking changes and porting them back and forth.
+This technique only works when a company can dedicate enough people to release management to handle that overhead.

-The other way the project can lower tensions around release planning is to make releases fairly often.
+The other way the project can lower tensions around release planning is to make releases fairly often (even if you're not using a time-based release scheme — see Time-Based Releases vs Feature-Based Releases).
 When there's a long time between releases, the importance of any individual release is magnified in everyone's minds; people are that much more crushed when their code doesn't make it in, because they know how long it might be until the next chance.
 Depending on the complexity of the release process and the nature of your project, somewhere between every three and six months is usually about the right gap between releases, though maintenance lines may put out micro releases a bit faster, if there is demand for them.